jessamynsmith/django-getting-started/README.md

 1. Create a directory for your libraries, called "libs" in the root of your project, next to app1 and my_project.
 You only need to do this once per project.

-1. Inside the "libs" directory, create a new python file for the library you want to create.
+1. Inside the "libs" directory, create a new directory for the library you want to create.
 You need to do this once for every library you add.
-In this case, we will be creating a library to access the [Open Weather Map API](http://openweathermap.org/api), so we will call the file open_weather_map.py
+In this case, we will be creating a library to access the [Open Weather Map API](http://openweathermap.org/api), so we will call the library open_weather_map.

+1. Inside the "libs/open_weather_map" directory, create a new python file for the library.
+As this library wraps the open weather map API, you can call the file wrapper.py

 1. The [requests](http://www.python-requests.org/en/latest/) library is the easiest way to make API calls from Python, so install requests and add it to the project requirements.
 Ensure that you are in the project root directory and the virtualenv is active first!